bvergara87/blueprint-takehome/README.md

 - Dynamic loading of screener questionnaires
 - Multi-section questionnaires with progress tracking
-- Responsive design for various devices
-- Secure submission of user responses
+- Summary of patient responses and navigation to change answers

 ## Project Structure